 Jordan grew up in his dad’s music school.
 Since the age of 10, he accompanied his dad to all the after school music programs, Milpitas Rainbow Singer rehearsals, and the group piano classes.
 He is also the primary saxophone instructor.
 Jordan is currently studying business and playing college baseball, and co founder of Baseball Buddies Foundation, a not for profit organization that donates used baseball equipment to impoverished children all over the world.

 Talia VenancioPiano and Clarinet

 Talia started teaching in 2016 but was once a child taking lessons at Darrell Leffler’s Academy of Music.
 She studied music with Darrell from the age of 10 all the way through college.
 She knows the philosophy of Darrell Leffler's Academy of Music and the method of teaching music theory very well.
 Talia graduated with a B.A. in Liberal Studies in Preparation for Teaching, and a B.A. in French.
 She will begin the Masters/Multiple Subject Teaching Credential Program in the Fall of 2017.
-Besides playing piano and clarinet, she loves reading, camping, crocheting, and traveling.
+Besides playing piano, she loves reading, camping, crocheting, and traveling.